 Our board members feel a deep, personal commitment to the region.
 They lead Fairfield County’s Community Foundation through their expertise, community knowledge, and conviction that philanthropy and the power of many change lives.

 Martha Olson joined the Community Foundation’s rebranding efforts in 2013 and joined the board in 2014.
-Martha serves as Vice Chair of the Board and Chair of the Governance Committee.
-She also serves on the Executive Committee.
+Martha serves as Chair of the Board and Chair of the Executive Committee.